metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 ### Data Delegate

 - The Delegate Authority can update a sub-set of the asset.
 It can update the entire `data` object of the Metadata account but nothing else.
 This means it can update the `creators` of the asset.
-- When applied to a Collection NFT, the Delegate Authority can perfom the same updates on the items inside that Collection.
+- When applied to a Collection NFT, the Delegate Authority can perform the same updates on the items inside that Collection.

 {% dialect-switcher title="Work with Data delegates" %}
 {% dialect title="JavaScript" id="js" %}